-Open to all students.
-Fundamentals of three-dimensional design, utilizing a variety of materials.
-Projects examine these materials and probe the elements and principles of design as they relate to sculptural form.
-Emphasis on terminology, problem-solving and craftsmanship.
+Fundamentals of three-dimensional design are covered, utilizing a variety of materials.
+Projects examine these materials and probe the elements and principles of design as they relate to sculptural form, with an emphasis on terminology, problem-solving and craftsmanship.
 (1.1)